oezeakachi/Cornerstone-Collection/README.md

 ```

 - Have a separate directory (e.g. Cornerstone-Playbooks) that contains the needed playbooks
-- Within this directory it contains another directory called vars, which hosts a vars file called main.yml
+- Within this directory it contains another directory called vars, which hosts a global vars file called main.yml
 - main.yml contains variables integral to the provisioning process across the 2 roles.
 Look down below for the example vars files for each cloud platform

 ## Example playbooks